Migraine Headaches? Alternative Remedies That Have Worked for Me

 In other words, the pink version suppresses nausea, preparing your stomach so it can effectively process and absorb the yellow version, which delivers the full measure of pain medication.
 Thus Migraleve, for me, represented a major breakthrough compared with my previous practice of just trying to hold down and absorb strong pain tablets.

 Recently, reports the Wikipedia entry, "a third Migraleve variant was released, Migraleve Ultra, which contains sumatriptan."
 I've long since ceased to need Migraleve, and so I've never tried the Ultra version.
-Also, I don't know for sure if you can legally obtain this medication in the USA.
+While Migraleve is available OTC (over-the-counter, i.e., non-prescription) in the UK, I haven't been able to ascertain its availability in the USA.

 As the preventive measures (especially the blood-flow-manipulation techniques I learned from biofeedback, and the onging daily use of DLPA) gradually diminished the recurrence of migraine attacks, I was eventually able to phase out the actual use of Migraleve.
 However, on now very rare occasions I'm susceptible to severe tension or cluster headaches, and in those instances I typically take a mega-dose of ibuprofen, and extremely rarely, perhaps hydrocodone.